Josehdez96/QR-scanner/README.md

 # qr_scanner

-A Flutter project for practice, you can scan with you camera and from the gallery (photos).
+A Flutter project for fun, you can scan with you camera and from your gallery (QR photos).